monkmantra/policy-as-code-iac/README.md

-# Policy as Code (Terraform)
+# Policy as Code (Open Policy Agent)

-This repository defined library for terraform OPA policies.
-There are maintly two policies defined in this library.
+This repository defines a set of OPA policies to enforce enterprise standards during cloud resource provisioning.
+In case of any OPA policy violation occurs in Terraform plan, it will stop the deployment and displays violation message in GitHub Actions summary.

-In case any one of the following OPA policy violation occurs in terraform plan, it will stop the deployment and displays violation message in the GitHub Action summary.
+## Currently available OPA policies

-## Google Cloud Resources Not Allowed
+## Allowed Google Cloud resources

-- In this policy three resources defined as allowed resources.
+- This policy allows the provisioning of only the below resources:
   - Cloud Run
   - Cloud Run IAM Policy
-  - Cloud Spanner Database
+  - Cloud Spanner
-- All other resources are defined as per this policy.
+- All other resources are disallowed as per this policy.

-## Google Cloud Resources Mandatory Labels
+## Mandatory labels for Google Cloud resources

-- In this policy five labels defined as mandatory labels for Cloud Run resource.
+- This policy mandates the presence of below labels for the Google Cloud resources being provisioned.
   - environment
   - app_name
   - app_type
   - iRisk_id
   - cost_center
-- If any of these mandatory labels removed from the terraform code, it will violates the policy.
+- If any of these mandatory labels are not present or removed from the Terraform code, it will violate the policy.